 But Twitter uses Open Graph tags as a fallback.
 Hence we use them and just add Twitter's tags for specific information like the username.
 These are the tags we need:

 twitter:creator(Twitter @username – e.g. the author of an article)

 twitter:site(Twitter @username of the site, product, ...)

-First, I think you don't need these previews for each page.
+First, you probably don't need these previews for each page.
 It only makes sense for pages that will be shared – e.g. your home page and articles.

 We want a simple and flexible solution.
 So we define a placeholder with

-yield in our layout file and let the view template fill it with
+yield in our layout file, and let the view template populate it with

 content_for.
 Here is the layout file:

 # app/views/application.html.haml %html %head # ... = yield :og_header = tag(:meta, property: "twitter:site", content: "@exceptiontrap") # ...

 The Twitter username is the same for all pages.
 That's why we put it directly in the layout file.